siritell/The-Fundamentals---JavaScript/README.md

 1. Clone this repository:
     git clone <https://github.com/siritell/The-Fundamentals---JavaScript.git>

-2. Navigate into the project folder: cd frmework

-3. Install dependencies (if any): npm install
+2. Install dependencies (if any): npm install

-4. Start the development server: npm run dev
+3. Start the development server: npm run dev

-5. Open your browser and go to the address shown in your terminal.
+4. Open your browser and go to the address shown in your terminal.